 Notably, important differences exist between the types of interactions in the previous studies and interactions between people with opposing views.
 Simply having fears about an interaction with the stranger or performing a hypothetical negotiation is different than potentially having to face threats to one's deeply-held beliefs.
-A study by Binnquist et al. (2022), directly addresses this concern by bringing together ideological opponents to discuss topics of disagreement on Zoom.
+An online experiment by Binnquist et al. (2022), directly addresses this concern by bringing together ideological opponents to discuss topics of disagreement on Zoom.
+Participants (n = 122) recruited from mTurk were heavily screened and invited to a Zoom call with other participants holding opposing views.
 The researchers found that while participants initially reported expectations that they would dislike their conversation partner, they largely reported having an enjoyable experience and liking their partner much more than expected.
+These results also generalized to the entire outgroup, rather than just the conversation partner, with participants reporting more positive feelings towards their ideological outgroup after having a conversation (d = 0.49).
 Furthermore, changes in how favorably participants viewed the outgroup were positively correlated with greater liking of their conversation partner.
-Participants who reported getting along with their opponent also were more likely to say they would be willing to have more conversations in the future.4 Although this study did not explicitly manipulate the level of rapport built between conversationalists, these results indicate that rapportbuilding may happen spontaneously given the right conditions, and can lead to increases in openmindedness.
+Participants who reported getting along with their opponent also were more likely to say they would be willing to have more conversations in the future.
+Although this study did not explicitly manipulate the level of rapport built between conversationalists, these results indicate that rapport-building may happen spontaneously given the right conditions, and can lead to increases in open-mindedness.
 Future versions of this paradigm that vary the level of "small talk" or "icebreakers" before a potentially heated ideological conversation could shed light on how researchers can harness human's natural tendency to seek to connect with one another for the purposes of creating better dialogues and promoting open-mindedness.

-Perspective-getting
+Perspective-getting.
 To ensure effective communication, it is important that individuals accurately understand one another's point of view to avoid "talking past one another," or having misperceptions about the other's view as being threatening.
-As was mentioned briefly in the discussion above on perspectivetaking, taking on another person's perspective does not ensure accurate understanding of that person's viewpoint (Eyal et al., 2018).
+As was mentioned briefly in the discussion above on perspective-taking, taking on another person's perspective does not ensure accurate understanding of that person's viewpoint (Eyal et al., 2018).
 One method for improving the exchange of accurate information is perspective-getting, which involves directly asking another person to explain their perspective.
-For instance, Eyal and colleagues (2018) found that in contrast to participants who engaged in perspective-taking, romantic partners who engaged in perspective-getting were more accurate at understanding one another's views.
+For instance, Eyal and colleagues (2018) found that in contrast to participants who engaged in perspective-taking, romantic partners who engaged in perspective-getting were more accurate at understanding one another's views (Study 25, n = 208, d = 0.75 - 1.85).
 In their study, the researchers instructed participants to ask their partner to provide their opinion on a series of specific statements, and then had participants predict their partner's responses to those statements on a 7-point scale.
+Participants who were told to engage in perspective-getting were more accurate than control (d = 0.75 - 1.85).
+Interestingly, this study found that participants who were told to perspective-take were accurate than control (d = 0.68).